(Song For My) Sugar Spun Sister

 Top middle: Noel Gallagher, Definitely Maybe shoot, 1994.
 Noel instilled a strong work ethic in the band, rehearsing five to seven nights a week at Manchester Boardwalk in 1992 - 93, along with relentless gigging.

 Top right: Here were a Manchester act with a keen eye on North America.
 The Stone Roses, meanwhile, were doing a dance from afar with the States, papering over the cracks with arrogance: "America doesn't deserve us yet", declared Ian, following the cancellation of a US tour in 1990.
 Speaking to the NME in July 1990, the band seemed in no rush to get there: "I'm really looking forward to going over but in our own time, not just to see someone whose daughter wants to see us", said Ian.
 John added, "I don't see it as any sort of rock 'n' roll conquest, step up the ladder.
 I'd rather go to Egypt or Goa or Bali or Thailand."
 It is rather perplexing then, to see Ian Brown go into Scrappy-Doo mode, later claiming that John Squire's decision to leave the band somehow heartlessly deprived the singer of a long-held ambition to 'crack' America.
 "I feel like we never actually had a shot at America.
 I said, 'John, give me a shot at America, and if it don't work then sack it.
 I waited for you, give me a chance at America.
 I know what I'm doing.'
 But no, he didn't."
 (Ian Brown speaking to the NME, 3rd January 1998).
 Compare Ian's revisionist 'Let me at 'em' plea here, with his later not-fussed 'Artie Fufkin' dramatization of events (see further down this page), and the two portrayals don't quite balance.
 As for the singer's claim in the same book that "some of the best shows were in America", are you listening to the same 1995 bootlegs as me, Ian ?
 The early North American shows were, to my ears, the nadir of that world tour.
 Highlights of this North American tour included Mani slamming his bass to the floor and storming off stage in Atlanta, and a shambles of a gig in Toronto where the band had to restart Waterfall halfway through.
 This Toronto gig review by Fab Claxton gives a feel of the band's lack of any sort of professionalism at this time: "...the sound was horrible.
 So horrible, in fact, that Ian stopped Waterfall halfway through because he couldn't hear himself.
 That was the first (and last) time I'd ever seen a professional band stop a song and start again.
 I felt embarrassed for them, which is strange, 'cause Ian didn't seem to care one bit.
 In fact, during the chorus to She Bangs The Drums, Ian didn't even bother to sing.
 He just stalked around the stage shaking his tambourine.
 It was the most bizarre thing I'd ever seen.
 Here was a professional singer standing in front of a few thousand adoring fans, and he can't be arsed to sing the chorus to his own song.
 Which is just as good, because the other twelve songs that he did manage to sing were a shambles ...
 Every single person that I talked to at the show felt exactly the same way.
 As we all filed out of the venue after the lights came back on, murmurs of 'disgrace' and 'I can't believe we waited four years for that' could be heard all around.
 What a massive, massive letdown."
 Gareth Evans cites the cancelled June 1990 American shows as a critical missed opportunity.
 Had they played Madison Square Garden in New York and the LA Forum, he proposes, a wave of American success would have followed: "That was where they went wrong.
 They had those two gigs and they didn't play them.
 The gigs were sold out.
 If they had played there and played the simple songs from the first album, America would have loved them.
 But they wouldn't play.
 They should have gone to America, played New York and LA, and then stayed in America.
 They could have flown back every weekend in their own private jet if they'd wanted to."
 (Gareth Evans speaking to the NME in April 1996).
 In August 1994, Oasis's debut LP was released, and the band set sail for America that very same year.
 With all the urgency of a snail, The Stone Roses took six years following the release of their debut LP to set foot on American soil, and the void of impact is perhaps best symbolized by Squire's Do It Yourself artwork.
 Oasis, like The Stone Roses before them, however, would ultimately fail to crack America.
 On their final tour, the Gallagher brothers' behaviour mirrored that of the Roses, with Liam and Noel opting for seperate tourbuses, just as Ian and John had done on the Second Coming tour.
 The only act from the British Isles to gain a firm grip on the globe in this era were U2 (hence the Napoleonic hand-in-waistcoat pose), who transformed from a monolithic arena band into a stadium filling behemoth.
 Following their reunion in 2011, The Stone Roses remained as lackadaisical as ever, when it came to making an imprint on American soil.
 The band shunned America entirely on their 2012 tour, and only dipped their toes in the States in 2013, with a Coachella festival visit.
 Unsurprisingly, this performance was met by a collective American shrug.
 From an initial 'Who are The Stone Roses ?' current of social media following their selection as Coachella headliners (co-headlining with Blur), to instant postmortems of the band's less-than-packed closing set, a run through of material some twenty-five years old was never likely to take the place by storm.
 That the band had been shunning festival webcasts for the previous year did little to help their profile, nor was the move to only allow Coachella to stream a three-song 'highlights' set.
 When we come to 2013, someone pressing Play on the Shane Meadows documentary in selected North American theatre booths is as close as stateside fans got to experiencing an American tour.
-The Stone Roses settled for an ill-fashioned Beatlemania in Warrington, but New York City belongs to Bono.
+In the end, The Stone Roses settled for an ill-fashioned Beatlemania in Warrington, but New York City belongs to Bono.

 Middle left: "We live in the shadows and we had the chance and threw it away...".
 At Glasgow Green, John and Ian shut the dressing room door on the world - for five years.

 Middle right: A malady always finds me....
 Lee Mavers of The La's.
+He might live the long goodbye, but that is not for me to say.

 Bottom left: Pulp at Glastonbury, 1995.
 Pulp taking over the headline slot from The Stone Roses at Glastonbury in 1995 was arguably the point at which the torch was handed over to 'Britpop'.
 For Pulp, it was the culmination of fifteen years of plugging away, always out of step.
 Jarvis wrote the bulk of 'Different Class' after the success of 'Common People'; bound up in an arcane Britishness, it oozes with the confidence, ambition and relief of a man who, after years of effort, was finally in the right place at the right time.